fork-php/pecl-ev/README.md

 For details refer to the libev's homepage:
 <http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod#EMBEDDING>

-For installation instructions see file named INSTALL.
+For general installation instructions see file named INSTALL.

+Alternatively, the extension can be installed using [Packagist.org](https://packagist.org/packages/osmanov/pecl-ev).

 LIBEV IS EMBEDDED
 -----------------